Direct Connect#

 In the tab, you can create virtual interfaces for this gateway and delete existing ones.

-The tab displays the tags assigned to the Direct Connect gateway.
+The Tags tab displays the tags assigned to the Direct Connect gateway.
 You can add tags, edit keys and values, and delete tags.
 Learn more about using tags.

 Virtual interface information#